avaneev/biteopt/README.md

 Each run may generate an equally-usable candidate solution (not necessarily having the least cost), in practice the researcher may select solution from any run based on his/her own considerations.
-In this light, it may be incorrect to assume that least-performing runs are "wasted", in practice least-performing runs may give more acceptable parameter values within the search space in comparison to the best-performing runs.
+In this light, it may be incorrect to assume that least-performing runs are "wasted".
+In practice, least-performing runs may give more acceptable parameter values within the search space in comparison to the best-performing runs.